paxswill/dotfiles/misc_config/README.md

 ## windows-terminal-settings.json

-This is the settings file for the new [Windows Terminal][win-terminal].
+This is the settings file for  [Windows Terminal][win-terminal].
-Settings syunc was disabled as the settings are still pretty host-specific.
+Settings sync was disabled as the settings are still pretty host-specific.
-Copy the settings file to `%LOCALAPPDATA%\Packages\Microsoft.WindowsTerminal_[random ID]\LocalState\settings.json` (do Win-R, then copy paste up through `Packages` in the above path).
+The easy way to access this file is to open Windows Terminal, open the settings, then click the gear to open `settings.json` in the default editor.

 [win-terminal]: https://github.com/microsoft/terminal